About Tools FAQ Blog Contact

 Google's unofficial explanation is confusing: “The review may have found "suspicious" content that was not "suspicious" enough to have added the site to the malware list - but it is "suspicious" enough to prevent it being removed from the list”.

-In our experience, this usually means that Google hasn't found anything suspicious on the site but they are not sure if this is a permanent change or just an attempt to game their system.
-So they put the site in quarantine and it may take one or more scans before they are sure the change is permanent and the warning is removed.
+In our experience, this usually means that Google hasn't found anything suspicious on the site, but they are not sure if this is a permanent change or just an attempt to fool their system.
+Therefore, they put the site in quarantine, and it may take one or more scans before they are sure the change is permanent and the warning is subsequently removed.

 What can trigger such a situation?

-• You have cleaned up your site but didn't request a malware review. - Without the request it may look as if you've removed the malicious code from some pages but you still need to fix many more pages and they should wait for your explicit request when you are done.
+• You have cleaned up your site but didn't request a malware review.
+Without such a request, it may appear to Google as though you've removed the malicious code from some pages but haven't yet finished the site cleanup, and they are therefore waiting for you to ask them to review the site.

-• You have removed infected (or all) web pages and requested the review. - Google may think that you can restore infected web pages after a successful review.
-Instead of removing web pages you should remove only the malicious content.
+• You have either removed all the infected pages, or all the site's web pages, and requested the review.
+Google may think that you will restore the infected web pages after a successful review.
+Thus, instead of removing the web pages themselves, you should remove only the malicious content. (more...)

 Why?
 If you still don't know why Google thinks your site is suspicious, the information about malicious and intermediary domains may help you identify and locate the source of the problem.